k98kurz/CRDTs/docs/fiarray.md

 - Deleting removes the item from the underlying LWWMap.
 - Performance optimization for large lists is accomplished with a cache system and the `bisect` algorithm for quickly finding the correct insertion point.

+To avoid resorting the entire list on each read, a cache system is included.

 ## Usage